tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

     "Expected end of stream, but got >" ++ show i ++ "<"
 ```

-And `ParseResult` is also an instance of `Functor` so that we can map functions over the output of a successful parse -- or do nothing if the result is an `Error`:
+And `ParseResult` is also an instance of `Functor` so that we can map functions over the output of a successful parse—or do nothing if the result is an `Error`:

 ```haskell
 instance Functor ParseResult where